-We’re looking for someone who stays on top of the news, is well-versed on a wide range of topics, and wants to learn and grow in one of the nation’s most dynamic newsrooms.
+We’re looking for someone who stays on top of the news, is well-versed in a wide range of topics, and wants to learn and grow in one of the nation’s most dynamic news organizations.
 In this fellowship, you’ll find, vet and book a diversity of experts and everyday people for stories and interviews on the radio, online and in podcasts.
-You’ll do a reporting rotation on one of NPR’s news desks, and you’ll support NPR and Member stations as we build a public media workforce that reflects America.
+You’ll train colleagues across a variety of topics, and you’ll do a reporting rotation with one of NPR’s news teams.

-• Work with editors, producers and reporters to source new, diverse voices and get them on the air, in podcasts and into online stories
+• Work with editors, producers and reporters to find new, diverse voices and get them on the air, and into podcasts and online stories

 • Report for three months with one of NPR’s core News teams

 • Work with NPR researchers on our ongoing sourcing efforts, helping NPR and Member stations find new ways to keep tabs on the diversity of sources

 • Other duties as assigned

 • At least two years journalism experience (including internships and fellowships) in any medium

 • Fluency in digital journalism and social media platforms

 • Proven ability to work independently and collaboratively

 • A college degree or equivalent work experience

 • Experience with sourcing and reaching out to subject-matter experts